renovatebot/renovate/lib/modules/platform/gitea/index.md

 You must set `platform=gitea` in your Renovate config file.

-The user scope must have these permissions:
+The PAT should have these permissions:

 - `repo`
 - `read:user` and `read:email`